 - Help achieve a more circular economy by creating a demand for recycled plastic.
-Without legislation there is not enough of an incentive for producers to use recycled content, which keeps our resources in the economy and boosts investments in American-made infrastructure. - Support long-term sustainability of Maine's municipal recycling programs and beverage container redemption program.
-Creating demand for recycled plastic will encourage our recycling and redemption programs to continue collecting and sending a steady flow of recyclable plastic commodities into the economy. - Ensure beverage companies act responsibly and meet their recycled content goals.
-Many large beverage companies, including Nestle, Coca-Cola, and Pepsico, have made public their goals to increase the use of recycled content in their beverage containers that are more ambitious than what is required by LD 102.
+Without legislation there is not enough of an incentive for producers to use recycled content, which keeps our resources in the economy and boosts investments in American-made infrastructure. - Support the sustainability of Maine's municipal recycling programs and beverage container redemption program.
+Creating demand for recycled plastic reduces the need to make new, virgin plastic and keeps plastic from entering our landfills and incinerators or being littered into our environment. - Ensure beverage companies act responsibly and meet their recycled content goals.
+Many large beverage companies, including Nestle, Coca-Cola, and Pepsico, have made public their goals to increase the use of recycled content in their beverage containers that are more ambitious than what is required by LD 1467.